brianabshier/python_scripts/README.md

 - This script will check any files you specify for endpoints embedded within the script.
 If any are found it will report it and give the line number.
 - Usage: `python3 check_endpoints.py`

+13. CDN Bandwidth CSV Converter
+- This script will allow you to ingest a json file made up of the response provided from the Rackspace CDN portal after setting metrics range for date and choosing bandwidth.
+- Usage: `python bandwidth_to_csv.py data.json`

 Author: Brian Abshier

 License: MIT License